Courses

 COMM 370 - Internship

 Students develop a personal marketing plan, including resume, cover letter, LinkedIn profile, etc. Students practice job sourcing and interviewing and hear from recent grads and professionals in the communications field.
-NOTE: Students must have an internship secured by the second week of the semester for which they're enrolled and the hours must be verified by the internship director.
+Students must have an internship secured by the second week of the semester for which they're enrolled and the hours must be verified by the internship director.

 Section Section Dates Time Instructor Credits Location